 Trip map thumbnails ¶

 Trip map thumbnails displayed in the My Trips list are small renderings of trip map.
-The current implementation is based on Google Maps Static API which allow embedding image representation of maps in a webpage.
+Their implementation was based on Google Maps Static API which allowed embedding image representation of maps in a webpage.
 We are using Stadia Maps as a replacement changing slightly the trip map thumbnails look-and-feel.

 We are temporarily removing weather overlay on map and we will consider bringing it back at a later date.